-Abbreviation at End of Sentence
+Punctuation after Abbreviation at End of Sentence

-If an abbreviation ending in a period also ends a sentence, don’t add another period.
+If an abbreviation ending in a period appears at the end of a sentence, don’t add another period to end the sentence.
 Use just one period, not two.

 Examples